OpenADP/openadp/README.md

 #### Bitlocker, VeraCrypt, FileVvalut2, DiskCryptor

+Of these, Bitlocker is the only one that routinely hands your disk encryption keys to authorities, since they are the only one that copies your disk encryption keys to their cloud.
+They are also in danger of being forced to do secret mass surveillance.
+Benefits of OpenADP for Bitlocker are clear.
+The others would still benefit from having strong encryption keys derived from weak passwords or pins, which attackers can cheaply guess in most cases using GPUs.

-The problem here is decryption via OpenADP occurs every time the encrypted volume is decrypted, and we don't want bad guesses to accumulate and hit the maximum.
+The challenge here is decryption via OpenADP occurs every time the encrypted volume is decrypted, and we don't want bad guesses to accumulate and hit the maximum.
 In this case, a new registration with OpenADP is needed after every successful volume decryption.

 The volume is to large to re-encrypt every time to a new key, so instead, the actual disk encryption key is wrapped with `enc_key` and this encrypted